Semiconductors Power the Modern World

 Semiconductors enable the systems and products that we use to work, communicate, travel, entertain, harness energy, treat illness, make new scientific discoveries, and more.

-CHIPS Act Investments>
+CHIPS Company Investments>

 Map of U.S. Semiconductor Ecosystem >